nadunnr/Lung-Cancer-Segmentation-nnU-Net/README.md

-# Lung Cancer Segmentation using nnU-Net
+# Lung CT Cancer Segmentation using nnU-Net

 ## Overview
 This repository contains work related to preparing a dataset and training models for lung cancer segmentation using the NSCLC Radiogenomics dataset.
 The nnU-Net framework was utilized for model training.